CamHickling/UniformCrop/README.md

 2. Read through the main py file and change the lines marked with '!!!' to suit your needs according to page size, naming conventions and crop preferences
 3. Make a folder containing all of the images ready to be processed in the folder named "input"
 4. Run in your IDE or via the terminal

+**NOTE: Images will not retain their transparency unless the images are preprocessed to PNG using photoshop or some other method this step can also take advantage of photoshop's high compression (slow saving time) option to reduce overall file size of the image set